-- 10. Justify the grant funding amount the Center is applying for.
+- 14. Justify the grant funding amount the Center is applying for.
 Discuss how the Center will leverage funds for maximum impact.
 Note that TAP is competitive and there is great need across the state.
 Be specific about why the Center requires the funding requested.
-(5 points) - 11.
+(10 points) - 15.
+Upload the budget template.
+All costs must be detailed in full and must be justified and allowable per CalOSBA cost policies.
+(5 points) - 16.
 Describe how the Center will track allowable activities and expenditures.
+Include details on the mechanisms used to differentiate between multiple funding sources.
 (5 points)